todogroup/ospology/ospo-book/content/en/04-chapter.md

 - **Giving Advice on Open Source Consumption:** The OSPO considers both the strategic view on which open source projects to consume and on the best practice for using the selected projects.
 The OSPO should provide reference materials and guidance on how the company should select which open source projects it uses and how it manages them.
 Guidelines and policy can be purely technical or can include considerations based on open source project health and practices, like the [Secure Supply Chain Consumption Framework (S2C2F)](https://github.com/ossf/s2c2f/blob/main/specification/Secure_Supply_Chain_Consumption_Framework_(S2C2F).pdf).

-## Assessing Daily Operations using the OSPO MindMap
+## Daily Operations Using the OSPO MindMap and Activity Engagement Models

 ### Getting Started with OSPO MindMap